spec-first/connexion/README.rst

 Server Backend
 --------------
-By default connexion uses the default flask server but you can also use Tornado_ as the HTTP server, to do so set server to ``tornado``:
+By default Connexion uses the default Flask server but you can also use Tornado_ as the HTTP server, to do so set server to ``tornado``:

 .. code-block:: python